Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

 # SDK v2 migration guide

 This document outlines the changes made from this library's 1.X.X releases to its 2.X.X releases.
-Since this is a major version upgrade, there are a number of breaking changes that will affect your ability to compile.
+Since this is a major version upgrade, there are a number of breaking changes that will affect the ability to compile.
 Provided here are outlines of the notable breaking changes as well as a mapping from v1 APIs to v2 APIs to aid you in migrating.

 ## Table Of Contents